1. Home

 My electric bill is $290/mo

 Let’s start with a simple question: “What is an electric meter?”
-In basic terms, an electric meter (also called an electricity meter, electrical meter, or energy meter) is a device that measures the amount of electricity that’s consumed by a building.
+In basic terms, an electric meter (also called an electricity meter, electrical meter, or energy meter) is a device that measures the amount of electricity a building consumes.

 Depending on the type of rate your utility uses, and when you use electricity the most, you may end up paying more or less for your power with a smart meter.
-The good news is, if your utility collects more data on your power usage, they may share that data with you, which you can use to understand your consumption better, and how your energy use impacts your monthly bill.
+If your utility collects more data on your power usage, they may share that data with you, which you can use to better understand how your energy use impacts your monthly bill.

-The type of meter you have also impacts the ease of solar power installation.
-If you’re using a smart meter, solar installers can gather more details about your usage to design a system that will address your needs.
-And depending on your utility company, it may not be necessary to install a new meter after going solar if you are already using a smart meter.
+The type of meter you have can also impact solar panel installation.
+Smart meters provide more granular data about your energy usage, which can be useful in designing a solar panel system.
+And depending on your utility company, it may not be necessary to install a new meter after going solar if you already have a smart meter.

 Read more: What is the Average Cost of Solar Panels?